getReema/Landing-Page/README.md

 ### Project Properties:
 - Map Navbar Elements to Clicked Area
 - Area in display is interactive.
-- Easy to add new sections, onle one line is added in the script file.
+- Easy to add new sections, only one line is added in the script file.

 #### Devoloper Notes: